runsap/community.runsap/README.md

 # Capabilities

-De collectie bevat op dit moment de volgende rollen:
+The collection holds the following roles:

 - aws_ami
 - sap_inventory
 - aws_inventory
 - aws_backint
+- summary

+And the following module:

+- play_status

-# Ontwikkelen
+# Develop

-## Nieuwe rol toevoegen
+## Add a new role to the collection

 `ansible-galaxy role init roles/new_role`

-## Commit messages
+## Use commit messages

 **Nieuwe Functie**